Cimora: Modern Use

 Currently, the most common use of cimora and San Pedro is to treat ailments that are thought to have been caused by witchcraft.
 However there are also recreational users of the brew, for the psychedelic effect of the mescaline found in the Trichocereus pachanoi cactus.
 While the growth of San Pedro is legal, the use of San Pedro for its mescaline is illegal in some countries, and decriminalised in others.

-Cimora and its healing properties have been attributed as the inspiration behind Tomás Tello’s album Cimora, showing how influential the brew is still up until today.
+Cimora and its healing properties have been attributed as the inspiration behind Tomás Tello's album Cimora, showing how influential the brew is still up until today.

 Ethnobotanical problems

 Many ethnobotanists have sought to define what species of plants that go by the term cimora.
 Differing opinions have been the subject of discussion and journals, and Schultes has described accurately identifying what goes by the name of cimora as “one of the most challenging problems in the ethnobotany of hallucinogenic plants”.
 The main source of the problem is differing uses of the word cimora to describe multiple things, both the brew as well as a range of other plants.
 For instance, Cruz-Sanchez used the term cimora to describe a way of blending plants to brew an intoxicating broth, made from the San Pedro cactus amongst other things, as well as referring to a number of unidentified plants in the region by their Peruvian name that sounded similar to cimora.
-Friedberg suggested instead that it was not a brew made from cactus but instead labelled it as a Amaranthaceae plant of the Iresine genus.
+Friedberg suggested instead that it was not a brew made from cactus but instead labelled it as an Amaranthaceae plant of the Iresine genus.
 Later, Schultes questioned earlier work by Friedberg, in particular the use of the word 'timora' to describe a "magic and dangerous herb", and postulated that 'cimora' and 'timora' might instead be two versions of the same word.